 How long should a cover letter be?

-It’s necessary to keep this document short.
+As for the length of a cover letter - it’s necessary to keep this document short.
 That’s because a cover letter must offer a short overview of a resume or CV.
 Remember that writing more than a single page is a mistake.

 What is the purpose of a resume cover letter?